DougBeney/dougie.io/_notes/2017-12-30-guerrilla-marketing.md

 ### A "Meme"

 Not an internet meme.
-The term meme was coined in 1976 and essentially means a simple image that expresses an idea univerally.
+The term meme was coined in 1976 and essentially means a simple image that expresses an idea universally.

 An example of a meme in use is a cave drawing of a man spearing a fish.
 There is a caveman that spends all day trying to fish with his hands with zero luck.
 Then he spots the cave drawing and is able to feed himself.

-Examples of memes in the modern world include the eagle in America which stands for freedon, flashing headlights sign telling you to slow down, those turtle street signs which tell people to slow down.
+Examples of memes in the modern world include the eagle in America which stands for freedom, flashing headlights sign telling you to slow down, those turtle street signs which tell people to slow down.

 In business,, memes can be the Pillsbury doughboy, the energizer bunny, or Aunt Jemima.